arturkuznetsou/yttui/README.md

  ESC: exit.<br/>
  <br/>
 <br/>
-How to run the program from the command line:<br/>
+# How to run the program from the command line:
-Usage:

 ```
 yttui [OPTIONS...]
 [SEARCHSTRING]<br/>